Correcting Surgical Errors Through Legal Action

 Did you know?

 According to the National Institutes of Health, most surgical errors are due to problems before or after, rather than during, surgery.
 Our lawyers look closely at the timelines of events when preparing a surgical error claim or lawsuit.

 Pfau Cochran Vertetis Amala PLLC Understands Medical Malpractice And Surgical Errors

 In early 2019, after a five-week trial, we obtained a $13,953,887 jury verdict for our client, 22-year-old Latosha Evans, who suffered a preventable stroke during a surgical procedure at Seattle Children’s Hospital.
 That stroke left her permanently disabled and unable to care for herself.
 What went wrong?

 After beginning a scheduled surgery to replace a stent in our client’s heart, doctors realized that they didn’t have the stents they needed at that facility.
 They had to prolong her surgery for hours while they located and obtained stents from another hospital.
 That left her vulnerable to the damaging stroke that robbed her of her independence before her adult life truly began.

 In a nutshell, her surgical team started a procedure without verifying that they had the necessary equipment on hand to complete that surgery.

 If you’ve been injured by a similar error, don’t delay, and don’t try to deal with the hospitals or medical staff on your own.
-Contact us today to discuss your case and your options.
+Contact us today by email or by phone at (206) 536-2850 for our Seattle office or at (253) 948-3199 for our Tacoma office to discuss your case and your options.